|Height:||18 – 21 inches|

 Lovely and lively, the English Setter is a medium-sized purebred dog that was originally developed in England to find and point gaming fowl.
 As amazing at home as he is out on the hunt, the English Setter is an intelligent and active dog overflowing with personality and playfulness.

 While many folks might confuse this breed with the Irish Setter, the English Setter is worlds away.
 If you’re still on the fence about buying this breed, don’t worry, we’ve got you covered!
 Here’s your complete guide to caring for an English Setter.

 An affectionate and active breed, the English Setter is a loyal and loving family pet that is social with strangers, friendly with other dogs, and great with young children.
 Highly intelligent, the English Setter loves to learn and can pick up on basic commands with ease.
 Indoors, this breed loves to lounge around and cuddle on the couch.
 However, outside, he’s a completely different dog and enjoys running and romping in a big backyard.

 This dog is best suited for active families that can provide him with tons of daily exercise and mental stimulation.
 If you live in an apartment or can’t comfortably exercise this dog, the English Setter may not be a great fit for you.

 Since this is a purebred dog, English Setter puppies are on the pricier side of the spectrum.
 For a healthy and happy English Setter puppy from a reputable breeder, expect to pay between $800 and $1,200.
-The average annual price to properly care for your English Setter will be about $3,000.
+The average annual English Setter price to properly care for your dog will be about $3,000.
 This will cover food and treats, medical expenses, toys, training classes, boarding, routine vet care, and preventative medication, such as tick and flea treatment.

 3 Little-Known Facts About English Setters